 On 20 March 2020, the Government announced measures to protect employers and employees under the coronavirus job retention scheme (CJRS).
 The CJRS is designed to support employers whose operations have been severely affected by coronavirus (COVID-19) to retain their employees and protect the UK economy.
-It was due to end on 31 October 2020.
-It was initially intended to be extended until 2 December 20201 but on 5 November it was confirmed that it will now run until 31 March 20212.
-HMRC advised in an email on 3 November 2020 that there will be no gap in support — the CJRS will run through as if there had been no announced closure in terms of the availability of support.
-On 17 December 2021, it was announced that the scheme will be extended until 30 April 20213.
-On 3 March 20214, in the Budget statement, it was confirmed the scheme would be extended once again and is now expected to conclude on 30 September 2021.
+The CJRS was originally due to end on 31 October 2020 and extended with an eventual end date of 30 September 2021.

 Initially, the policy on how much support to give was due to be reviewed in January 2021 to decide whether economic circumstances are improving enough to ask employers to contribute more.
 However, the announcement on 17 December 2021 confirmed support remained at 80% until 30 April 2021.
 Employees included on an RTI submission by 23 September can qualify if they are re-employed.
 In Budget 2021, it was confirmed that the same 80% level of support for a further 3 months to 30 June 2021, with a lower 70% level of support applying for the month of July 2021 with employers required to pay for 10% of salaries, and a further reduction to 60% applying for the final two months, August and September 2021, with the employer required to pay for 20% of salaries for this period.